jeffthomasiii/Just-a-Thought-Blog/_posts/2025-09-04-you-him-and-i.md

 You bring your family’s traditions, your way of handling money, your picture of what a “good marriage” looks like.
 He brings his habits, his history, his expectations.

 The tension comes when those scripts don’t match.
 Whose way is right?
 Whose family did it better?
 Which story becomes the blueprint?
-Without a higher standard, the strongest personality or the deepest pattern usually sets the tone—and that can leave the other diminished or resentful.
+Without a higher standard, the strongest personality or the deepest pattern usually sets the tone, and that can leave the other diminished or resentful.

 But God spoke the first word about marriage. *“A man shall leave his father and mother and be joined to his wife, and the two shall become one flesh”* (Genesis 2:24).
 His word isn’t commentary, it’s the foundation.
 He is the Author, and only His design can hold the weight of two lives becoming one.